 Though merch may seem like a “big streamer only” perk, the truth is, anyone can (and should!) have their own merch store.
 Streamlabs Merch lets you create your own store where you can apply your logo, some witty text, or anything you think would look good on a t-shirt, hoodie, etc. All you have to do is upload your design, choose items you want in your store (apparel, stickers, water bottles, etc.), and watch the orders roll in!
 Streamlabs will fulfill the order so you don’t have to mess with any packing or shipping.
 Be sure to wear your merch on stream, have a link on your profile page, and shout it out whenever you can to boost your sales.

 In addition to your streaming platform(s) of choice, social media such as Twitter, Instagram, TikTok, etc. can be great places to promote your streams and drive traffic to your channel.
 Use social media to stay connected with your followers when you’re not streaming.
 Consider starting a Discord server to let your community chat, hang out, and support each other.
-If you use a link in bio tool, such as Willow, you can keep all of your links in one place so people can find you on their preferred platforms.
+If you use a link in bio tool, such as Link Space, you can keep all of your links in one place so people can find you on their preferred platforms.

 If you don’t have a YouTube channel, we highly recommend starting one to post your VODs.
-You can use a free video editor like Oslo to turn your streams into helpful or entertaining YouTube videos.
+You can use a free video editor like Video Editor to turn your streams into helpful or entertaining YouTube videos.
 Think about some of your favorite streamers and how you found them: odds are, YouTube played an important role.

 For TikTok, YouTube Shorts, and Instagram stories, try using Cross Clip to take the best or funniest moments from your streams and turn them into clips.
 One of the best ways to grow on Twitch (or any streaming platform) is to promote your channel elsewhere.
 The likelihood of a funny TikTok, tweet, or YouTube Short going viral is much higher than having your stream raided with thousands of viewers.
 Social media has been a key factor in getting many big streamers where they are today: it worked for them and it can work for you!